 Two plaques located at the stadium’s main entrance on Alfred Lerner Way commemorate the new Brown’s Stadium (now known as FirstEnergy Stadium) and the politicians who helped make it possible.

 Cleveland Browns Stadium Dedication Plaque, Located At Main Entrance on Alfred Lerner Way

 Cleveland Browns Stadium – Plaque Honoring Opening Day August 21, 1999, Located At Main Entrance on Alfred Lerner Way

 Although Municipal Stadium is now a lost ballpark, some solace can be taken from the fact that the field where the game once was played is still used for professional football.
 If anyone know of any plaques or displays at the stadium that commemorate Municipal Stadium or recognize the stadium’s former history, please let me know so I can add that information to this website.

-Tags: 1932 Olympics, 1948 World Series, 1954 World Series, 1995 World Series, Browns Stadium, Cleveland, Cleveland Browns, Cleveland Indians, Cleveland Rams, FirstEnergy Stadium, Jacobs Field, Lake Erie, Lakefront Stadium, League Park, lost ballparks, Mistake by the Lake, Municipal Stadium, Osborn Engineering, Progressive Field
+Tags: 1932 Olympics, 1948 World Series, 1954 World Series, 1995 World Series, Browns Stadium, Cleveland, Cleveland Browns, Cleveland Indians, Cleveland Rams, FirstEnergy Stadium, Jacobs Field, Lake Erie, Lakefront Stadium, League Park, lost ballparks, Mistake by the Lake, Municipal Stadium, Osborn Engineering, Port of Cleveland, Progressive Field

 Posted in Cleveland Municipal Stadium, Ohio ballparks | Comments (4)